McGillicuddy Highland Army: Brief history

 The 1st Flying Claymores were the first company in the regiment, quickly followed by the 2nd McBormann Fusiliers, both based in Hamilton.

 The name was changed to the McGillicuddy Highland Army in 1985, shortly after the Wellington-based 3rd Laird's Own Borderers (established in March 1984) was officially incorporated into the Army, and its members welcomed into the Clan.

 The success of the Clan's political wing, the McGillicuddy Serious Party in the 1987 and 1990 NZ General Elections saw a rapid growth in McGHA membership, with new regiments founded in Auckland (The 5th Thane of Gordonton's Own Islemonn), Christchurch (The 6th Jahkirk Highland Tossers), and Dunedin (The Blues and Greys).
 At its peak in late 1992, the McGHA consisted of some eight uniformed regiments boasting a combined membership of over 100 pacifist warfarers.

 Current status

 As of 2024, the Clan McGillicuddy has no 'standing' uniformed regiments, although the Army has never been formally demobbed.
 Many Clan members still answer the Laird's calls to arms, and the Clan will still happily meet in battle any opponents who wish to challenge them.
-Battles have also occurred regularly very two years as part of the Clan's self-described "Xtreme Picnics'.
+Battles have also occurred regularly every two years as part of the Clan's self-described "Xtreme Picnics'.
 For example, on December 31, 2007 the Clan McGillicuddy "Martians" took on Alf's Imperial Army in Oamaru in an enactment of the "War of the Worlds".; while in January 2014 and again in 2020 the Clan invaded the small township of Waitati.